rkthoya/simpleCI/README.md

 # simpleCI
-A simple distributed continuous integration system, that runs against a local git repository.
+A simple local continuous integration (CI) system, that runs against a git repository.

 # How it works
-The CI system involves 3 main components: an observer a dispatcher and a test runner.
-The observer checks a repository for any changes (commits), and notifies the dispatcher upon a change.
-The dispatcher then dispatches a test runner against the specific commit.
+This project strips down a CI system to its core basic components, which in this case are:
+- a repository **observer** that watches a repo for any changes.
+- a **dispatcher** that recieves notifications about changes in the repo from the observer, then assigns the commits to a test runner.
+- a **test runner** which runs tests against a given commit/change to the codebase.

+The components each run as a separate independent process and communicate through sockets in order to mimic a distributed/networked system.
+It also runs locally

 # How to run the CI
 ## Setup